-Please read How does a mouthpiece work before starting to select one for your horn.
+Please read How does a mouthpiece work and How does a mouthpiece relate to the horn?? before starting to select one for your horn.
 Once you understand my philosophy of mouthpiece function, you will be ready to match one to your instrument.

-Start with a Hartman mouthpiece from any SERIES (A, B, C or D) with a standard power level ( 4, 5 or 6) – I would suggest starting with A5.
+Start with a Hartman mouthpiece from any SERIES (A, B, C or D) with a standard power level ( 5, 6 or 7) – I would suggest starting with A6.

 Play this slur pattern: (click here to open it in another tab – it will be larger)

-Step #2: Now that you’ve identified which SERIES matches your trombone, try a mouthpiece in the same SERIES with a power level either more or less than the one you just played, i.e., if you think that C5 is the best so far, then try C4 and C6.
+Step #2: Now that you’ve narrowed down which SERIES (A, B, C or D) matches your trombone, try a mouthpiece in the same SERIES with a power level either more or less than the one you just played, i.e., if you think that C6 is the best so far, then try C5 and C7.

+Just to make sure you are on the right track, go back and try some of the other SERIES mouthpieces.
 After you done this a bit, you’ll find that it is very clear which is the correct SERIES.
-Finding the appropriate power level also is relatively straight forward once you are familiar with the process.
+Finding the appropriate power level is more subjective but is also relatively straight forward once you are familiar with the process.

 Articulation, slurring, tonguing, high and low range are all made easier by having the correct match between your trombone and the mouthpiece.
 It’s a Win/Win situation!

 The ideal match is achieved when you can blow comfortably at all times…while slurring, while tonguing, loud/soft and on sustained notes.
 This condition is obviously the easiest manner of playing, plus it reveals the true characteristics of your instrument.

 Step #3: Go back and play the mouthpiece that you used to play… I’ll bet that it is a lot more difficult to play than your new Hartman mouthpiece!